Valentine Bargmann

 Valentine "Valya" Bargmann (April 6, 1908 – July 20, 1989) was a German-American mathematician and theoretical physicist.

 Biography

 Born in Berlin, Germany, to a German Jewish family, Bargmann studied there from 1925 to 1933.
 After the National Socialist Machtergreifung, he moved to Switzerland to the University of Zürich where he received his Ph.D. under Gregor Wentzel.

-He emigrated to the U.S., barely managing immigration acceptance as his German passport was to be revoked—with only two days of validity left.
+He emigrated to the U.S., barely managing immigration acceptance, as his German passport was to be revoked with only two days of validity left.

-At the Institute for Advanced Study in Princeton (1937–46) he worked as an assistant to Albert Einstein, publishing with him and Peter Bergmann on classical five-dimensional Kaluza–Klein theory (1941).
-He taught at Princeton University since 1946, to the rest of his career.
+At the Institute for Advanced Study in Princeton (1937–1946) he worked as an assistant to Albert Einstein, publishing with him and Peter Bergmann on classical five-dimensional Kaluza–Klein theory (1941).
+He taught at Princeton University from 1946 for the rest of his career.